-All Atlas models come with power shades controlled by the Multiplex control panels.
-The shades feature a mechanical limit switch to prevent accidental loss or change of limits due to power surges or power outages.
+All Tommy Bahama models come with remote operated power blinds.
+The blinds feature a mechanical limit switch to prevent accidental loss or change of limits due to power surges or power outages.
+They will retain their pre-set limit stops even if the blind is pulled down manually by mistake.
 These presets are set at Airstream and shouldn't need adjusted.
+The power remote is also programmed beforehand and should only need reprogrammed if a blind has been replaced.